ziotom78/raytracing_course/tomasi-ray-tracing-13a.md

 # Semantic Analysis and Beyond

+-   A full-blown compiler like GCC would use the result of semantic analysis to build an Abstract Syntax Tree (AST).
+-   The AST would be passed to the optimizer and then to the code generator, whose purpose is to output machine code.
+-   Question: if you declare a variable like

+    ```c++
+    uint8_t buffer[1024 * 1024 * 1024]; // 1 GB!
+    ```

+    do you think GCC needs to allocate this memory during the compilation?
+If so, at which stage?
+(Lexing, parsing, AST optimization, machine code emission, …)

+# Semantic Analysis and Beyond

--   Our "compiler" is very simple, and as soon as the syntactic analysis understands that a variable/material/shape/observer is being defined, it immediately creates a corresponding object in memory (e.g., `Color`).
+-   Our "compiler" is very simple, and as soon as the syntactic analysis understands that a variable/material/shape/observer is being defined, it **immediately** creates a corresponding object in memory (e.g., `Color`).

--   More complex compilers create an AST (Abstract Syntax Tree) in memory, which is a representation of the source file content that is very convenient for performing *semantic* analysis.
-(In our case, syntactic and semantic analysis are merged together).

--   The AST is then passed as input to the subsequent phases of the compiler (optimizer, code generator, etc.); they are responsible for creating objects in memory or saving machine language instructions to a file.
+-   In some sense, our compiler is an **interpreter**, because it “executes” the code as soon as it is processed by the parser.

+-   This is a huge simplification for us!
+Even traditional “interpreters” like Python and Julia have a compilation stage which precedes the execution stage.

 # Types of Grammars